Emerging Markets: From Followers to Global Disruptors

 1 BBC, Chinese electric carmaker BYD sales beat Tesla, March 24, 2025

-BYD and Tencent Music are holdings in Polen’s Emerging Markets Growth and China Growth portfolios as of June 30, 2025.
-PDD is a holding in Polen’s Emerging Markets Growth strategy as of the same date.
-DeepSeek is a private company and is not a holding in any Polen portfolio.
-These four companies were selected for discussion because they exemplify the dynamics of secular growth and change that are reshaping global markets.
+BYD and Tencent Music are holdings in Polen’s Emerging Markets Growth and China Growth portfolios as of August 31, 2025.
+Amazon is a holding in Polen’s Focus Growth and Global Growth portfolios, and Spotify is a holding in Polen’s International Growth portfolio as of the same date.
+Tesla is not a holding in any Polen portfolio as of August 31, 2025.
+These companies were all selected for discussion because they exemplify secular growth trends and competitive dynamics that Polen Capital’s Emerging Markets Growth Team believes are reshaping global markets.

 This information has been prepared by Polen Capital without taking into account individual objectives, financial situations or needs.
 As such, it is for informational purposes only and is not to be relied on as, legal, tax, business, investment, accounting, or any other advice.
 Recipients should seek their own independent financial advice.
 Investing involves inherent risks, and any particular investment is not suitable for all investors; there is always a risk of losing part or all of your invested capital.